AmaanC/amaanc.github.io/content/post/the-experiment.md

   salesperson or illustrator.
 Besides, I believe anything can be interesting if you dive deep enough and actually scratch the surface.
 There's always complexity that can be fascinating.
+- Space?
+I don't know how, but being involved in just about any kind of space-research would be absolutely brilliant.
+I just don't know if I'd be able to contribute sufficiently (i.e. as an opportunity cost against my other options, for eg.).
+- Computer Science / Math?
+In my free time, I think I'd like to play with challenges, and these areas are full of interesting little mysteries to tug against.

 -------------------------------------------------------------------------------